 There are essentially two types of building mortars.
 Lime and cement which both work in different ways

-It's important to understand that historic buildings are very different than modern buildings in several key ways, these being the bricks and mortar used in the construction of the building.
+It's important to understand that historic buildings are very different from modern buildings in several key ways, these being the bricks and mortar used in the construction of the building.

 In recent years lots of older period properties have wrongly been repointed using cement.